How can I help my horse shed his winter coat? He's a wooly mammoth, and it seems to be taking forever!

 -Use the world famous elbow grease curry comb.
 You may need to do this, flick off the hairs, then curry again.
 Some folks like to use a metal curry comb or a shedding blade, and those can be fine in some cases, and they can cause breakage in some cases.
 I would also suggest not using them over any part of your horse's hips, spine, shoulders, legs, etc where the skin covers bone.

--Since the amount of daylight triggers shedding, make outside time available if possible.
+-Since the amount of daylight triggers shedding, make outside time available if possible for as long as possible.

 -Consider adding canola oil to your horse's diet.
 Dr. Clair from Equine Summit Nutrition reminds us that other oils can be too high in Omega 6, which promote inflammation.
 Canola is a good choice.